Seneca-BSA/bsa/docs/sep600/lab2.md

 4. Run and test your program.
 Turn on the DSO and adjust the settings to see CH1 as a stable square wave.
 What do you notice about the ratio between the ON time and OFF time of the square wave?
 What is the PWM frequency?

-5. Modify your code so that one of the buttons will ALSO increase the PWM duty cycle by 10% (i.e., 60%), and the other button will ALSO decrease the duty cycle by 10% (i.e., 40%).
+5. Modify your code so that one of the buttons will also increment the PWM duty cycle by 10% (i.e., +0.10f), and the other button will decrement the duty cycle by 10% (i.e., -0.10f).
 All other comparator and LED logic should remain in the code.
 The increase and decrease should happen in real-time right after the button press.
 Use serial print statements for debugging or information as necessary.

+    Hint: You only need to change the duty cycle.
+You do not have to redefine the PWM object or the PWM period.

 6. Ensure you fully understand the concept of PWM.